-Careful consideration shall be given to the design, height and materials of proposed barrier walls and fencing.
-In all cases the height of walls and fencing shall be kept to a practical minimum and should not normally exceed 4 feet in height.
-The following criteria will also be applicable:
+Careful consideration shall be given to the design and materials of proposed walls and fencing to ensure that they are high quality and appropriate for the established character of the area.
+In all cases the height of walls and fencing shall be kept to a practical minimum and informed by the established character of the area.